 - narcolepsy without cataplexy

 Narcolepsy is a neurological sleep disorder characterized by chronic, excessive attacks of drowsiness during the day, sometimes called excessive daytime sleepiness (EDS).
 Attacks of drowsiness may persist for only a few seconds or several minutes.
 These episodes vary in frequency from a few incidents to several during a single day.
 Nighttime (nocturnal) sleep patterns may also be disrupted.
 Three additional symptoms often associated with narcolepsy are sudden extreme muscle weakness (cataplexy), a specific type of hallucination that occurs just before falling asleep or upon awakening, and brief episodes of paralysis while waking up.
-The exact incidence of narcolepsy is 1 in 2,000 and most researchers believe that the disorder remains undiagnosed or misdiagnosed in many cases.
+Narcolepsy also may be associated with "automatic behavior", i.e. doing something automatically without any memory afterward.
+The incidence of narcolepsy is approximately 1 in 2,000 and most researchers believe that the disorder remains undiagnosed or misdiagnosed in many cases.

 There is increasing evidence that narcolepsy is an autoimmune disorder.
 Autoimmune disorders are caused when the body's immune system mistakenly attacks healthy tissue or cells.
 In narcolepsy, the immune system destroys certain brain cells that produce a peptide called hypocretin.
+Hypocretin impacts on many brain functions, but the details of its actions are not yet understood.
 Why the immune system attacks healthy cells in narcolepsy is unknown and additional environmental and genetic factors may play a role in the development of the disorder.

 National Sleep Foundation